picotrading/bitbucket2stash-migration/README.md

 -----------

 This script helps to migrate Git repos from Bitbucket to Stash.
-It only migrates bare Git repos (no pull requests, no issues, no access management, ...).
+It only migrates bare Git repos and repo SSH keys (no pull requests, no issues, no access management, ...).
 It creates Stash projects and repos if they do not exist.
+It is safe to run the script multiple times even on partially migrated projects.

 Usage